apache/openwhisk/ansible/README.md

 gradle distDocker
 cd ansible
 ansible-playbook -i environments/<environment> initdb.yml
+ansible-playbook -i environments/<environment> wipe.yml
 ansible-playbook -i environments/<environment> openwhisk.yml
+ansible-playbook -i environments/<environment> postdeploy.yml
 ```

-You need to run `initdb` on Cloudant **only once** per Cloudant database to initialize the db.
+You need to run `initdb` on Cloudant **only once** per Cloudant database to initialize the subjects database.

-**Hint:** The `initdb.yml` playbook will only initialize your database if it is not initialized already, else it will skip initialization steps.
+The `initdb.yml` playbook will only initialize your database if it is not initialized already, else it will skip initialization steps.

+The playbooks `wipe.yml` and `postdeploy.yml` should be run on a fresh deployment only, otherwise all transient
+data that include actions and activations are lost.

+Use `ansible-playbook -i environments/<environment> openwhisk.yml` to avoid wiping the data store.
+This is useful to start OpenWhisk after restarting your Operating System.

 ### Verification after Deployment
 After a successful deployment you can use the `wsk` CLI (located in the `bin` folder of the repository) to verify that OpenWhisk is operable.